worksmruti2004/Water-Monitering-System-IoT-Project/README.md

 - All analog sensor modules must use **3.3V** — ESP32 ADC pins are **not 5V tolerant**
 - DS18B20 requires a **4.7kΩ pull-up resistor** between DATA and VCC
+- ADC is configured for **12-bit resolution** (`analogReadResolution(12)`) and **11dB attenuation** (`analogSetAttenuation(ADC_11db)`) — do not change these without recalculating sensor formulas
-- pH readings are approximate — **calibrate** with pH 4, 7, and 10 buffer solutions for accuracy
+- pH readings are approximate — **calibrate** with pH 4, 7, and 10 buffer solutions and adjust the formula constants for your specific module
-- OLED I2C address defaults to `0x3C` — change in code if your display uses `0x3D`
+- OLED I2C address is set to `0x3C` — change in code if your display uses `0x3D`
-- For better stability, consider averaging **5–10 ADC samples** per sensor per cycle to reduce noise
+- TDS averaging uses **40 samples**, pH uses **20 samples** — increase for better noise rejection in electrically noisy environments
+- Water level is currently a **hardcoded constant** (4.5 cm) — connect a real depth sensor and update the `waterDepth` variable to enable live readings

 ---

 ## 🔮 Future Improvements

+- [ ] Connect live water level / ultrasonic depth sensor on GPIO 33
 - [ ] Add Wi-Fi and push data to Blynk / ThingSpeak / Firebase
 - [ ] Alert notifications (buzzer / LED) when readings go out of safe range
 - [ ] Store historical data on a MicroSD card
 - [ ] Battery-powered + waterproof enclosure for field deployment
-- [ ] Multi-sample ADC averaging for improved accuracy
+- [ ] Temperature compensation for TDS readings
 - [ ] Mobile dashboard via MQTT protocol

 ---